pbecchetti/cu-boulder/README.md

 ## REST API

-In order to mock an API and get data, a json server had been create In your terminal type:
+In order to mock an API and get data, a json server had been created In your terminal, in your project repo, type:

 - cd json-server
 - json-server --watch db.json